Three articles on PainSci cite Khoury 2019: 1. Anxiety & Chronic Pain 2. 38 Surprising Causes of Pain 3. A Rational Guide to Fibromyalgia

-PainSci summary of Khoury 2019?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Khoury 2019: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★★☆?4-star ratings are for bigger/better studies and reviews published in more prestigious journals, with only quibbles.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+Links to other papers and more general information are provided wherever possible.

 For a much more detailed exploration of these results, see A genetic defect that exaggerates all sensations (including pain).

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.